-HOT CHAMBER DIE CASTING VS COLD CHAMBER DIE CASTING
+HOT CHAMBER VS COLD CHAMBER DIE CASTING

 Cold Chamber Die Casting and Hot Chamber Die Casting are variations of the High-Pressure Die Casting process.
 So, the process of both hot and cold chamber casting is quite similar.
 However, their scope of application is different from one another.
 This article will briefly discuss the differences between these two processes in detail.